WebAssembly/component-model/design/mvp/CanonicalABI.md

 ### `canonopt` Validation

-Canonical options, specified here as `$opts` in a number of locations throughout this document, can be specified at most once per `$opts`.
+Canonical options, often referred to as `$opts` in the definitions below, can be specified at most once in any particular list of options.
 For example specifying `string-encoding=utf8` twice is an error.
 Each individual option, if present, is validated as such: